pendragons-code/School-stuffs/README.md

 # School-stuffs
 A drive to contain all of my school stuff.
 Apparently I reached the limit of google drive so idk man.

+For my classmates:
+      To navigate, just tap/click view code and move around.

 Assets = liability + equity